nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 - Will be charged:

-    `5 CPU SUs due to the extra RAM (20GB vs 12GB(3 x 4GB)) x 720hrs x $0.013`
+    `5 CPU SUs due to the extra RAM (20GB vs. 12GB(3 x 4GB)) x 720hrs x $0.013`

     `$46.80`

 OpenShift Pods are summed up to the project level so that fractions of CPU/RAM that some pods use will not get overcharged.
-This will be split between CPU and GPU pods as GPU pods cannot currently share resources with CPU pods.
+There will be a split between CPU and GPU pods, as GPU pods cannot currently share resources with CPU pods.

 ### Storage